sowfrancis/Fibonacci/README.md

 # What is there ?

-The app you've just installed already has some small features.
+The app you've just installed has already some features.
 Let's see that from the Gemfile perspective ...

 ```ruby
 # Use Slim for views